arangodb/docs/3.8/appendix-deprecated.md

   necessary because the old API did not follow quite a few Prometheus guidelines for metrics.

+- **Statistics API**:
+  The endpoints `/_admin/statistics` and `/_admin/statistics-description`
+  are deprecated in favor of the new metrics API under `/_admin/metrics/v2`.
+  The metrics API provides a lot more information than the statistics API, so it is much more useful.

 - **Actions**: Snippets of JavaScript code on the server-side for minimal custom endpoints.
 Since the Foxx revamp in 3.0, it became really easy to write [Foxx Microservices](foxx.html), which allow you to define